 The goal of the competition is to test the capabilities of a robot system in performing assembly operations relative to a small-parts manufacturing process using assembly task boards.
-The task board for this competition was designed based on similar task boards that have been developed as part of a NIST project to support the advancement of robotic systems for variable small-batch production runs in future manufacturing systems (see: https://www.nist.gov/el/intelligent-systems-division-73500/robotic-grasping-and-manipulation-assembly/assembly), including a new task board under development for wire harness fabrication.
+The task board for this competition was designed based on similar task boards that have been developed as part of a NIST project to support the advancement of robotic systems for variable small-batch production runs in future manufacturing systems (see: https://www.nist.gov/el/intelligent-systems-division-73500/robotic-grasping-and-manipulation-assembly/assembly).

 Competition parts have been selected to replicate typical manufacturing assembly operations.
 Competing robot systems should recognize, grasp, and assemble/disassemble various parts including flexible ones, and assemble/disassemble a new product by quickly reconfiguring the system.
 The limited competition time and bonus applied remaining time should encourage autonomous system designs where the use of perception (machine vision and force sensing) will eliminate the time associated with teaching (also called lead through programming) and the need for jigs (also called fixturing).
 The principles of design & manufacture make part data readily available to the automated systems in the form of Computer-Aided Design (CAD) data.
 Therefore, all CAD models will be made available to competitors in the form of SOLIDWORKS part and assembly files.

-The manufacturing track of the IROS 2021 Robotic Grasping and Manipulation Competition will consist of two subtasks; a wire harness construction subtask and an assembly subtask, both using a task board.
-Figure 1 shows the conceptual design to be used for the IROS 2021 task board.
-Many of the components used in the belt drive are the same as those previously used on the 2019 and 2020 competitions.
+The manufacturing track of the IROS 2022 Robotic Grasping and Manipulation Competition will consist of two subtasks; an assembly subtask, and a disassembly subtask both using the NTB.
+Figure 1 shows the design to be used for the pre-competition NTB.
+Figure 2 shows the concept for how the NTB will be modified for competition day.
+Many of the components used are the same as those previously used on the 2019 and 2020 competitions.
 When the competition task board is removed from a sealed box at the start of the competition run, an example kit layout is also provided to present parts for the assembly subtask.
 During the competition the location of the parts on the task board and the kit will change.